liampc/100-days-of-code/log.md

 Thoughts: not really productive today, I wasn't really excited in fixing CSS.
 I think I will be able to apply the practices that I learned from the country codes project in my Library so I decided to get back to it.

+## Day 35 : 26 June 2020

+Progess: worked on library project

+Thoughts: Today is very satisfying, as I've thought, I was able to apply the methods from my previous project in my Library project.
+Today, I also realized how I'm not doing the OOP right in my first tries.
+I realized I'm not really pushing the data into the array correctly.
+I also realized how NOT to DOM, when adding list or divs into the html.
+With this, I was able to reduce my code to almost half of the earlier versions that I made.